phage-nz/ph0neutria/readme.md

 *service tor restart*

-Start the Viper API:
+Start the Viper API and web interface:

 *cd /opt/viper
-sudo -H -u spider python viper-api*

-Start the Viper web interface:

-*cd /opt/viper
 sudo -H -u spider python viper-web*

 Take note of the admin password that is created when Viper is started.
-Use this to log into http://\<viper IP\>:\<viper port\>/admin and retrieve the API token.
+Use this to log into http://\<viper IP\>:\<viper port\>/admin (default: http://127.0.0.1:8080/admin) and retrieve the API token from the Tokens page.

 - Complete the config file at: /opt/ph0neutria/config/settings.conf